-(24) a.
-Pod-pisal-sja ì pod kontraktom.
+- (24) a.
+On pod-pisal-sja pod kontraktom.

 (R)

-under-wrote- -self under contract
+he under-wrote-self under contract

 b.
 Pod-pisał się pod umową.

 (P)

 under-wrote self under contract

-c.
+- c.
 Pode-psal se pod smlouvou.
 (CZ)

 under-wrote self under contract

 literally 'He signed himself under the contract.'

-The figure is 'his signature' (not 'his name' because it does not have to be a name) and the reflexive is interpreted as the possessive 'his', as supported by translations of the following examples from Russian (25a) and Czech (25b-c).
-Therefore (24) differs from (22) in the fact that it must be subject's own signature that is under the contract.
+The figure is 'his signature', not 'his name' because it does not have to be a name, and the reflexive is interpreted as the possessive 'his', as supported by translations of the following examples from Russian (25a) and Czech (25b-c).6